Integrated Circuit Enterprises Dataset using Qichacha and

 agglomerated.
 Figure 2 shows the kernel density distribution of these

-significantly higher than in other regions.
-In addition, there is a certain
+higher than in other regions.
+In addition, there is a certain degree of

-degree of concentration in central Dongguan, Tianhe District, and Huangpu
+concentration in central Dongguan, Tianhe district, and Huangpu district of

-District of Guangzhou, Xiangzhou District of Zhuhai, central Zhongshan, and
+Guangzhou, Xiangzhou district of Zhuhai, central Zhongshan, and Huicheng

-Huicheng District of Huizhou.
-The northern industrial park of Baoan District
+district of Huizhou.
+The northern industrial park of Baoan district has the

 4.2.2 Temporal